 - Wash and pat dry the tuna steaks, sprinkle with a little sea salt, black pepper and a drizzle of olive oil on both sides.
 Set aside to come to room temperature.

-- Heat four tablespoons of olive oil in a frying pan to medium hot but not sizzling.
+- Heat four tablespoons of coconut oil in a frying pan to medium hot but not sizzling.
 Add sliced onion and red peppers, cover with a lid and cook for 5 minutes, stirring a couple of times.
-Add paprika, cumin, garlic, apple cider vinegar, a good pinch of salt, chili flakes, and about 2 tablespoons of water.
-Mix through and cook for a further 4-5 minutes until softened slightly browned.
+Add paprika, cumin, garlic, apple cider vinegar, a good pinch of salt, chilli flakes, and about two tablespoons of water.
+Mix through and cook for a further 5-7 minutes until softened slightly browned.
 Remove to a plate or use a different frying pan for tuna steaks.

 - Meanwhile, chop avocado and fresh coriander and season with a little sea salt and the remaining lime juice, about one tablespoon.